Online User Manual

 Usage reports over a time period

-NetMaster collects per-application usage statistics and lets you see how much data was used by each app over a specified period of time.
-The usage figures are recorded on a per-hour basis, allowing you to see how much data an application used and when it did that:
+NetMaster collects per-application usage statistics and lets you see how much data was used by each app over a specified period:

 Managing multiple computers

 If you have more than one Windows PC, you may want to record the usage and manage applications on all of them.
 NetMaster components make this easy to do: you could install the System Service on all the computers you want to manage, and install the Management Console on the computer you want to manage from.
 Then you can connect from the Management Console to the System Service on those PCs and manage them as if you were sitting in front of them.
 This setup can be used to manage the computers of other family members, such as cutting off kids Internet when it's bedtime.